Alphish/gm-mainframe/README.md

 - **Mainframe events**, which allow specific ordering and activation/deactivation of individual actions
 - **Post-frame processing**, which uses the free time after core gameplay logic to perform tasks in the background

+You can also check out [the itch.io page](https://alphish-creature.itch.io/gm-mainframe).

 ## Installation

 - download the latest package version: [Alphish.Mainframe.\*.yymps](/Release/Alphish.Mainframe.0.8.0.yymps?raw=1)